NParks opens northern portion of Chestnut Nature Park, marking the completion of the largest nature park in Singapore

 The mountain biking trails at Chestnut Nature Park are classified as moderately difficult to extremely difficult.
 There are also shelters with informative map boards.
 Park users can also make use of facilities to rent or wash bikes, as well as buy pre-packaged snacks.
-More details of the things to do at Chestnut Nature Park can be found in Media Factsheet B.

 Nature parks like Chestnut Nature Park are important buffers that help to strengthen the ecological resilience of the nature reserves.
 As part of the habitat enhancement efforts, members from FoCNP were involved in a community tree-planting event to plant 50 native trees at the nature park.
 Some of the native tree species that were planted include the Kayu Arang (Cratoxylum cochinchinense), Small-leaved Oil-fruit (Elaeocarpus mastersii), Mengkulang (Heritiera elata) and Fan Palm (Licuala ferruginea).These native tree species will allow animals to thrive by improving the ecological connectivity between green spaces so that animals may move around safely.
-Details on the flora and fauna in Chestnut Nature Park (North) can be found in Media Factsheet B.

 - End -